John Crane Company and Asbestos

 Asbestos is harmful to human health because it can cause devastating illnesses like lung cancer, mesothelioma, and asbestosis, a type of progressive lung scarring.
-The problem with asbestos is that it can easily become brittle or friable.
-When this happens, small fibers become part of the dust in the air, often settling on surfaces.
+The problem with asbestos is that it can easily become brittle or friable, releasing fibers into the air.

 Anyone in the area can inhale or ingest the fibers.
 Once inside the body, these microscopic fibers become lodged in tissues, causing damage over time.
 Some of those who are exposed to asbestos eventually develop fatal illnesses.

-Workers involved with John Crane asbestos-containing products were put at risk of inhaling or ingesting the fibers and becoming sick many years later.
-Many workers in John Crane factories handled asbestos directly; however, anyone in the facility could have been exposed.
+Workers involved with John Crane’s asbestos-containing products were put at risk of inhaling or ingesting asbestos fibers and becoming sick many years later.
+Many workers in John Crane factories handled asbestos directly, but anyone in the facility could have been exposed.

-Also at risk were workers in other industries that handled, installed, maintained, or repaired these products from John Crane.
-The types of workers most at risk were shipyard workers, mechanics, machinists, boiler workers, plumbers, pipefitters, and maintenance workers.
+Also at risk were workers in other industries that handled, installed, maintained, or repaired these products from John Crane:

 Lawsuits over Mesothelioma and Other Asbestos Illnesses